kyma-project/kyma/tests/components/application-connector/docs/compass-runtime-agent-tests.md

 2. Compass Runtime Agent periodically fetches applications from Compass Director.
 3. Compass Runtime Agent Test sends GraphQL mutations to Compass Director to create, modify, or delete Applications.
 4. Compass Runtime Agent Test verifies whether corresponding Application CRs were created, modified, or deleted.
-5. Compass Runtime Agent Test verifies whether secret with certificates used for communication with Director was created.
+5. Compass Runtime Agent Test verifies whether the Secret with certificates used for communication with Director was created.
-6. Compass Runtime Agent Test verifies whether secret with CA root certificate used by Istio Gateway was created.
+6. Compass Runtime Agent Test verifies whether the Secret with the CA root certificate used by Istio Gateway was created.
-7. Compass Runtime Agent Test verifies CompassConnection CR contents.
+7. Compass Runtime Agent Test verifies the content of the CompassConnection CR.

 ## Building